-Most of my past work has revolved around numerical methods for scientific computing, for which libraries and packages are very useful.
+Most of my early work has revolved around numerical methods for scientific computing, for which libraries and packages are very useful.
 For my first research projects I used julia, which gave me a taste for functional programming, and I was an avid user of QuantumOptics.jl for some time.

 Then I started machine learning, and for this I first used Flux.jl, which is great but lacks a lot of support for modern tools.